jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   .. code-block:: python

-    E    AttributeError: module 'module' has no attribute 'function_1'
+    AttributeError: module 'module' has no attribute 'function_1'

-  change ``module.py`` with the solution until all tests pass
+  add the solutions to ``module.py`` until all tests pass

 *YOU DID IT AGAIN!* You now know

 * How to solve a :doc:`/exceptions/ModuleNotFoundError`
 * How to solve a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_